knowlab/knowlab.github.io/members.md

 - <a id="NB2024">Neel Basak</a> works on a dissertation project titled *Knowledge graph-based approaches to drug repurposing for rare and novel diseases: A Systematic Review*.

 ### Alumni
+- <a id="YG">Yue Gao</a> is a PhD student from Beijing University of Posts and Telecommunications.
+Funded by CSC, Yue visited KnowLab for one year doing research on human in the loop AI models for automated clinical coding.
 - <a id="EK">Eva Keller</a> worked on *Analysing data embedded bias for treating cardiovascular diseases*.
 This was a collaboration with Profs Sarah Wild and Cathie Sudlow.
 - Daqian Shi (2022-2023) was a visiting Knowledge Graph Embedding (KGE) aims to model information in KGs into higher dimensional space.
 Daqian was a Ph.D. student in the Department of Information Engineering and Computer Science of the University of Trento, supervised by Prof. Fausto Giunchiglia.
 - Aneeta Sylolypavan (2021-2022) was a part-time research associate based at University of Edinburgh.
 Aneeta worked on evaluating disparities between clinicians in labelling data for training machine learning models, particularly in the context of decision making supports within Intensive Care Units.